gooch/sustainable_energy_without_the_hot_air/book.md

 ![](figure326.png)

-If we find consumption is much less than conceivable sustainable pro-duction, then we can say “good, *maybe* we can live sustainably;
-let’s lookinto the economic, social, and environmental costs of the sustainable al-ternatives, and figure out which of them deserve the most research anddevelopment; if we do a good job, there *might* not be an energy crisis.”
+If we find consumption is much less than conceivable sustainable production, then we can say “good, *maybe* we can live sustainably; let’s look into the economic, social, and environmental costs of the sustainable alternatives, and figure out which of them deserve the most research and development; if we do a good job, there *might* not be an energy crisis.”

 On the other hand, the outcome of our sums might look like this:

 ![](figure327.png)

 – a much bleaker picture.
-This picture says “it doesn’t matter what the

-economics of sustainable power are: there’s simply *not enough* sustainablepower to support our current lifestyle; massive change is coming.”
+This picture says “it doesn’t matter what the economics of sustainable power are: there’s simply *not enough* sustainable power to support our current lifestyle; massive change is coming.”

 Energy and power
 ----------------

-Most discussions of energy consumption and production are confusingbecause of the proliferation of *units*in which energy and power are mea-sured, from “tons of oil equivalent” to “terawatt-hours” (TWh) and “exa-joules” (EJ).
+Most discussions of energy consumption and production are confusing because of the proliferation of *units*in which energy and power are measured, from “tons of oil equivalent” to “terawatt-hours” (TWh) and “exa-joules” (EJ).
 Nobody but a specialist has a feeling for what “a barrel of oil”or “a million BTUs” means in human terms.
-In this book, we’ll expresseverything in a single set of personal units that everyone can relate to.
+In this book, we’ll express everything in a single set of personal units that everyone can relate to.

 The unit of **energy** I have chosen is the kilowatt-hour (kWh).
 Thisquantity is called “one unit” on electricity bills, and it costs a